top of page

 ABOUT TOURISM IMPROVEMENT AREAS

 The Tourism Improvement Area (TIA) is a private-sector-driven initiative designed to boost Arizona’s economy by enhancing tourism marketing and promotion.
 Through voluntary contributions from lodging businesses representing 67% or more of total rooms within a designated area, the TIA creates a dedicated fund to attract more visitors, increase spending, and support local jobs—all without relying on resident taxpayer dollars.
-This innovative approach empowers communities to showcase their unique attractions, drive economic growth, enhance quality of life and ensure Arizona remains a competitive and thriving destination for travelers.

 Tourism Improvement Areas_ Funding Futures